Evangelische Omroep: Controversies

 Documentaries are often edited to reflect EO's creationist convictions.
-While still being presented as a BBC documentary, The Life of Mammals series was edited to remove material incompatible with young earth creationism, and profanity is regularly edited out of bought-in drama series.
+While still being presented as a BBC documentary, The Life of Mammals series was edited to remove material incompatible with young Earth creationism, and profanity is regularly edited out of bought-in drama series.

 Creationism

 The subject of creationism has sparked a number of EO-related controversies.
 In early 2009, a controversy arose over statements by a leading presenter and former director, Andries Knevel.
 He considered it possible for a religious person not to believe in the literal interpretation of the biblical creation story (Genesis 1-2).
 Shortly afterwards Knevel apologized for the highly charged way in which he had made his statements and for the fact that his personal viewpoint could have been interpreted as the official viewpoint of EO.

 Arie Boomsma

-In 2009 Arie Boomsma, an EO television presenter was suspended for three months after appearing partially undressed in a magazine called L'Homo.
-Later that year, EO planned to broadcast a new television show called Loopt een man over het water... ("A man walks over the water...") which Boomsma would present.
+In 2009, Arie Boomsma, an EO television presenter, was suspended for three months after appearing partially undressed in a magazine called L'Homo.
+Later that year, EO planned to broadcast a new television show called Loopt een man over het water... ('A Man Walks Over the Water...') which Boomsma would present.
 In the show, non-Christian comedians were to be asked to create short sketches about Jesus of Nazareth.
-The planned show caused so much uproar among EO members that it was cancelled.
+The planned show caused uproar among EO members and was cancelled.
 Soon afterwards Boomsma left EO and joined the Catholic broadcasting association KRO.